Empathy Maps Made Easy: A 10-Minute Guide

 The fourth quadrant is the one where you need to record the user’s feelings or their emotional state.
 This can be done by paying attention to the user during the research.
 The fourth quadrant involves statements along with the feelings to specify what is happening.
 For example,

 Excited: A lot of data is processed in 3 seconds.

 These statements will allow you to analyze the reactions of the user on a base level.

 Empathy map in design thinking for better results

 If Empathy mapping is done right, it can save a lot of time and gather user insights that the users themselves are unaware of.
 These insights are key to the success of any project.
 One of the biggest benefits of Empathy mapping is that they remove any bias from our minds and bring the entire team to a shared understanding of the user.

 Empathy maps can also uncover any gaps in your research and help you understand what drives the decisions that the users make.
 All of this results in making informed project decisions.
-There are many variations of this technique that you can use as per your project but this is the quickest and most commonly used technique to create empathy maps.
-Now that you know how to create empathy maps in 10- minutes, share with us how you use this method in the comments.
+There are many empathy map templates and variations of this technique that you can use as per your project but this is the quickest and most commonly used technique to create empathy maps.
+Now that you know this can be achieved in 10-minutes, create some empathy map examples and time yourself to maintain the speed.